 Everyone Can Make Streets Safe

 Every time we step outside it’s everyone’s responsibility to share the street.
 This means being considerate of how others are getting around and being equal partners in each other’s safety.
-All road users - drivers, bikers and pedestrians - should abide by road signs and be predictable to ensure streets are safe for everyone.
+All road users—people in cars, on bikes, or on their feet—should abide by road signs and be predictable to ensure streets are safe for everyone.

 Photo Credit: Sam Kittner/Kittner.com for Arlington Transportation Partners